BlogEmployee Communication Best Practices

 Sending an encrypted email requires both the sender and receiver to have either the same email encryption software or email service providers that support encryption.
 Before sending an email, the sender’s email client will use a specific algorithm to encrypt the email content.
 The receiver’s email client then decrypts the email using a special key that is provided by the sender.

 As mentioned above, it’s worth noting that public Wi-Fi networks can be a huge security risk when sending or receiving emails.
 Hackers on the same network could potentially gain unauthorized access to your emails if they are not encrypted.
-So, as we have already said, always use a trusted Wi-Fi connection when sending sensitive information or consider using a virtual private network (VPN).
+So, as we have already said, always use a trusted Wi-Fi connection when sending sensitive information or consider using a virtual private network (VPN) with a kill switch.

 As encryption standards and techniques continue to evolve, it’s crucial to stay updated about various email authentication standards.
 It is also essential to act promptly and proactively when it comes to implementing these changes for enhanced email security.